lsst-ts/observatory-ops-docs/Daytime-Operations/Auxiliary-Telescope/AuxTel-LOTO-procedure.rst

 ..
 If there is no content for this section, remove the indentation on the following line instead of deleting this sub-section.

 No troubleshooting information is applicable to this procedure.

-- This is an example bullet (If the following error is given during :ref:`Step 5 <Title-of-Procedure-Final-Step>`, resolve it using a specified action.)
+In the IMPOSSIBLE event that the telescope moves after turning off all three breakers, stop work immediately and notifty the day crew, including Jacques Sebag, Mario Rivera, and the electronics team.

-.. _Title-of-Procedure-Contact-Personnel:
+.. _AuxTel-LOTO-procedure-Contact-Personnel:

 Contact Personnel
 ^^^^^^^^^^^^^^^^^